198 Contemporary Arts and Learning is a centre for visual arts, education and creative enterprise.

 With 198’s impact in the arts, cultural and education world growing exponentially, an ambitious project was undertaken to expand and enhance its premises.
 This began with the purchase of the building from Lambeth Council in an Asset Transfer, and continued with major fundraising efforts resulting in obtaining £1,350,000 for a capital project which has resulted in adding two new floors to the building.
 This has effectively tripled the exhibition space on the ground floor, provided six new workspaces/studios for rent on the first floor, while the second floor now houses the Factory Youth education and enterprise programme.
 Along with creating income potential to strategically underpin financial sustainability in the long term, this building allows a lifestage approach, starting with education and training for young people in creative and cultural fields, providing studios and workspaces for creative enterprises, exhibition spaces for upcoming and established artists as well as a range of spaces for hire for local, national and international events.

-Our Guiding Principles
+Our Guiding Principals